Monthly recurring revenue

 Monthly recurring revenue, often abbreviated as MRR, is one of the most significant indicators when it comes to the health of your membership business.
 MRR is all your recurring revenue from member payments normalized into a monthly amount.

 MRR is a crucial metric when it comes to running a business on renewable subscriptions because once you acquire a new subscriber, you can rely on recurring revenue and worry less about one-off sales.
-Plus, it allows you to forecast next month’s revenue making it possible to make informed sales and marketing decisions that impact the trajectory of your business's growth.
+Plus, it allows you to forecast next month’s revenue, enabling you to make informed sales and marketing decisions that impact the trajectory of your business's growth.

 How is MRR calculated?